TimothyElder/mise.site/content/install.md

     weight: 20
 ---

-Mise is currently in early development but the 0.1.0 alpha release is available for macOS.
-Windows and Linux support will be released in the coming weeks.
+Mise is currently in early development but the 0.1.0 alpha release is available for macOS and Windows.
+Linux support will be released in the coming weeks.

+You can download the binary files from GitHub for you specific OS on the [Releases page](https://github.com/TimothyElder/mise/releases)

 ## Install from source